-Enrolments are open now and the closing date for 2018 Semester 1 and Whole Year courses is Thursday 8 February 2018.
-The application closing date for 2018 Semester 2 courses is Thursday 28 June 2017.
+Enrolments for 2019 are open now and the application closing date for 2019 Semester 1 and Whole Year courses is Thursday 7 February 2019.
+The application closing date for 2019 Semester 2 courses is Thursday 27 June 2019.

-Secondary school students who wish to enrol in a Performance Music course at UC (MUSA141, MUSA142 or MUSA143) can do so by submitting the Application for Performance Music - Secondary School form.
+Secondary school students who wish to enrol in a Performance Music course at UC (MUSA141, MUSA142 or MUSA143) can do so by submitting the Application for Performance Music - Secondary School.
 Students have to pay the UC Domestic or International tuition fee upfront, no invoice will be sent to the school.
 Students will be asked to do an audition before they are approved into these courses by the School of Music.
-The Referee Report at the end of the form should be send to the School of Music, as mentioned on the form.

 |ECON 104 and ECON 105 (15-point on campus courses)||$0|

 |MATH 199 (30-point on campus or distance course)||$0|

 We will send out invoices for the tuition fees to schools after the last date STAR students can withdraw without invoice, which is Friday 16 March for Semester 1 and Whole Year courses, and Friday 10 August for Semester 2 courses.

 The UC STAR Coordinator is Franka Menzies, Academic Services Group:

 - mail: Franka Menzies, Academic Services Group, University of Canterbury, Private Bag 4800, Christchurch 8140